The wonderful world of positional encoding

 🤔 Why summing this matrix to the input embedding?
 Wouldn’t it be less destructive to just concatenate it?

-The counter-argument is that this addition is taken into account in the training process.
+It’d be less destructive, but we’d need double the embedding dimension, wasting a lot of memory in the process.
+On top of that, this addition is taken into account in the training process.
 Most likely, the model will not include as much information in the first dimensions as it does in the later ones.
 Given that the first dimensions’ values oscillate much faster with input position.

 RoPE: Rotary Position Embedding

-7 For instance: they aren’t as meaningful when compressing subsequences in a single context, or when breaking up sequences across contexts, or when using kernelized variants of the attn mechanism.
+9 For instance: they aren’t as meaningful when compressing subsequences in a single context, or when breaking up sequences across contexts, or when using kernelized variants of the attn mechanism.

 RoPE happens directly at the attention mechanism instead of the positional embedding at the beginning.